-On the new terminals and before starting your journey, you also enter the truck data, the starting time and your destination.
-What is new is that the route planning now also includes routes not subject to toll.
+Before starting your journey, enter the truck data, the starting time and your destination on the terminal.
+The route planning also includes routes not subject to toll.
 In addition, closures and traffic restrictions are also taken into account.

 Then pay for your log-on with cash, paysafecard, fuel card or credit card.
 In addition to the log-on receipt, you can also receive your navigation instructions on request.
 Both documents can be printed, downloaded or sent by e-mail.
 It is also possible to send the log-on number to a mobile device via SMS.

 Log-ons are possible up to 24 hours in advance.
 You can choose the start time of your journey and therefore the start of the period of validity of the log-on receipt.
 The system automatically calculates the latest time by which the journey has to end.
 The time frame contains some extra time for short breaks, traffic jams and other interruptions.